 Through the help of a ghostly ancestor, sixteen-year-old Malcolm is sent on a journey through Reconstruction-era America to find his place in modern-day Black progress.
 Black Was the Ink won the 2022 Grateful American Book Prize, a Skipping Stone Award, and the 2019 New Visions Award Honor.

-UPCOMING EVENTS
+RECENT/UPCOMING EVENTS

-UPCOMING EVENTS
+RECENT/UPCOMING EVENTS

 Testimonials